aidanjohnson/dt7816/README.md

    |--------|--------|--------|--------|--------|--------|--------|--------|--------|--------|
    |  **1** |  **3** |  **5** |  **7** |  **9** | **11** | **13** | **15** | **17** | **19** |

-   The analog inputs (AINs) are defined as:
+   The analog inputs (AINs, or AINx) are defined as:
    * PIN5 := AIN0
    * PIN7 := AIN1
    * PIN9 := AIN2